 The payment options are problematic, too.
 Apple lets you slide a wheel around to choose your payment amount and claims it does this to make it very clear how much interest you’ll pay on the remainder.
 It made a point in the presentation to contrast this with how regular credit card statements publish this information.
 But I actually think the paper statements are better.

 When Apple shows you the interest on the unpaid portion, it is only showing you the amount to be applied to the next statement.
 It does not show you the effect of compounding, which is the real danger.
-Most credit card statements will show you the cumulative interest paid on the life of the debt, and they might even show you two options based on the minimum payment and a slightly higher payment.
+According to the best debt relief companies, most credit card statements will show you the cumulative interest paid on the life of the debt, and they might even show you two options based on the minimum payment and a slightly higher payment.
 (Of course, you can pay the whole amount and accrue no interest, which is what you should be doing if you have any interest in rewards cards.)

 An extra $21.10 in interest next month sounds painless, and this is the number Apple focuses on.
 But that initial $1,638.55 balance could be much, much higher due to the effects of compound interest over several years.
 I think Apple is actually deceiving customers by not publishing the total cost (time + principal + interest) on this display.